tareqimbasher/NetPad/docs/wiki/CLI.md

 npad run myscript.netpad --rebuild
 ```

 `--verbose` emits process logs.
-These are written to stderr (Console.Error) so they are not included in the output in case you are redirecting (>).
+These are written to stderr (Console.Error) so they are not included in the output in
+case you are redirecting (>).

 ```shell
 npad run myscript.netpad --verbose
 ```

+### Output

+By default `npad` prints output to the console in a colored and structured format similar to what you would see when
+dumping data in NetPad (GUI).
+You can select from 3 other formats using the `--format` option:

+- **text**: Uses a safe plain text format.
+Useful when piping to a file.
+- **html**: Formats output as HTML fragments that can be injected into an HTML document.
+- **htmldoc**: A complete HTML document with same basic styles.

 ### Plain Text Files